 Because of its commitment to continually improve the quality of educational experiences, Lake Land College uses information from and about students to improve instructional programs and general education.

-Outcomes Assessment is the process of measuring student performance and using the results to improve courses and programs.
-The process is integral to the college's affirmation of accreditation with the Higher Learning Commission's North Central Association.
+Assessment is the process of

+measuring student performance and using the results to improve courses and programs.
+The process is integral to the college's affirmation of accreditation with the Higher Learning Commission.
 To ensure that adequate information is available, students will be asked to participate in personal interviews, to take program and/or general education assessments, or to complete surveys.
-More information about Outcomes Assessment can be found online at lakelandcollege.edu under Academic Information.
+More information about Assessment can be found online at lakelandcollege.edu under Academic Information.